Holiday Survival Tips for Neurodivergent Families: Prioritizing Peace, not Perfection

 1. Prioritize Predictability & Preparation: We create a sense of control and calm by preparing Nai for what’s coming, and you can, too.
 Try social scripts & visual schedules: Before the next event (school play, visit to Santa, etc.), create a simple social story and visual schedule.
-We use Nai’s AAC device (you can also ask your child’s teacher / speech therapist to help create a social story (paper & digital version for accessibility).
-We love the app Choiceworks for creating a visual schedule (phone and tablet).
+We use Nai’s AAC device for social stories.

 For Ex. - "First, we will drive to Grandma's.
 Then, we will hug her.
 Next, we will eat.
 After that, we will open one gift.
 Then, we will go home."

-If you all are visiting a new place or traveling to visit family, talk (or use their AAC device) to discuss who they will see, what kinds of sounds they might hear, etc. Again, creating a social story (either on their AAC device, of your child uses this) or on another electronic device helps them and you mentally prepare, and lowers the brain’s "alert" response.
+2. Traveling / Visiting a New Place: If you all are visiting a new place, or traveling to visit family, talk (or use their AAC device) to discuss who they will see, what kinds of sounds they might hear, etc. Again, creating a social story (either on their AAC device, of your child uses this or on another electronic device) helps them and you mentally prepare by lowering the brain’s "alert" response.

 4. Sensory "Regulation Station" at Home: Dedicate a corner in your kid’s room for a sensory regulation station at home and add in all their sensory support tools, for example -

-* A weighted blanket or lap pad
+* Weighted blanket or lap pad

 * Noise-canceling headphones